 Getting a divorce or a separation is difficult for couples and even more so for the children involved.
-Though you may not actively want to communicate with your ex-spouse, you will have a connection with this person until your child turns 18 years old, and even on occasions, celebrate some major life events together with your child.
+Though you may not actively want to communicate with your ex-spouse, you will have a connection with this person until your child turns 18 years old, and even on occasions, celebrate some major life events together with your adult child.
 How do you get through all these years, not only maintaining, but healing through the process?

 Co-parenting is the process where parents, who are divorced, separated, and no longer live together, share the duties of raising their child(ren).
 The goal of co-parenting counseling is to learn to put anger and hurt aside while moving forward in your thinking and behaviors surrounding parenting practices.
 This will allow you to work together to raise your child(ren).
 Some parents who continue having difficulties letting go of past pains, can work together by looking through a new co-parenting lens.
 Many parents who shift to viewing parental interactions as professional interactions have successful co-parenting stories.